arangodb/arangodb/README_maintainers.md

 Different facilities may take different options.
 The above mentioned usage output contains the full detail.

-Instead of starting its own instance, `unittest` can also make use of a previously started ArangoDB instance.
-You can launch the instance as you want - i.e. a debugger or `rr` and prepare it for what you want to test with it.
+Instead of starting its own instance, `unittest` can also make use of a previously started arangod instance.
+You can launch the instance as you want including via a debugger or `rr` and prepare it for what you want to test with it.
-You then launch the test on it like this:
+You then launch the test on it like this (assuming the default endpoint):

     ./scripts/unittest http_server --server tcp://127.0.0.1:8529/